UK-Quantum-Fluids-network/webinars/_posts/2021-01-25-Galantucci.md

 date:   2021-01-26
 categories: webinar
 ---
-Dr Luca Galantucci (Newcastle University) gives a webinar.
+Dr Luca Galantucci (Newcastle University) gives a webinar on 'Long-lived superfluid vortex bundles in a self-consistent model of Quantum Turbulence'

-Abstract and title to follow.
+Abstract to follow.